droglenc/NCMTH207/modules/ce/ANOVA1MultipleComparisons_CE1.md

 # Raising Young Cuckoos
 <img src="../zimgs/cuckoo-eggs.jpg" alt="Cuckoo Eggs" class="img-right">
 In [a previous exercise](ANOVA1Foundations_CE1.html$raising-young-cuckoos) you tested whether the mean length of cuckoos eggs laid in the nests of three species of host birds differed among the species.
-Should you conduct a multiple comparisions procedure for those results?
+Should you conduct a multiple comparisons procedure for those results?
 Explain why or why not.

 &nbsp;